 where $\mathbf{W}^n_{q}\in \mathbb{R}^{d_h \times d_h}$, $\mathbf{W}^n_{k}\in \mathbb{R}^{d_h \times d_h}$ are the linear transformations. $d_h=d/H$ is the dimension of each head.

-Note that the previous operations are only conducted to the local context (immediate neighbours), thus we update the node representations with the global context information (all other nodes) to model the node interactions among different utterances.
-Precisely, we use transformer layers~\cite{vaswani2017attention} to inject global information for all nodes $\{\mathbf{\hat{v}}_i\}_{i=1,\ldots,m}$.
+As previous operations are only conducted to the local context (i.e., immediate neighbours), we update the vertex representations with the global context information (i.e., all other vertices) to model global interactions.
+Concretely, we use transformer layers~\citep{vaswani2017attention} to inject global information for all vertices $\{\mathbf{\hat{v}}_i\}_{i=1,\ldots,m}$: